-The plant should be grown in sandy or soil with lots of gravel.
+The plant should be grown in sandy, well-drained soil mixed with lots of gravel.
 The soil should offer good drainage and remain dry most of the time.

-However, the agave attenuata can be planted in almost any soil that offers good drainage.
+However, the foxtail attenuata can be planted in almost any soil that offers good drainage.
 The sandy soil just makes it easier to ensure that the soil will drain well.

 NOTE: It’s also important to avoid planting it in an area that gets a lot of strong breezes or cold temperatures.

 When planting multiple plants in the landscape, keep them about eight feet apart.
 This offers enough space for the plants to reach their maximum spread of eight feet.